 keepAliveTimeoutof the native NodeJS http.Server returned by Express

 - The idle timeout setting of the ALB

-In order to avoid this problem, the idle timeout of the ALB simply must be higher than the keepAliveTimeout of the Node http.Server.
+In order to avoid this problem, the idle timeout of the ALB simply must be lower than the keepAliveTimeout of the Node http.Server.
 Please note that the value for the Node http.Server

 keepAliveTimeout is in milliseconds, whereas the idle timeout setting of the ALB is in seconds.